rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 Hexx, the popular crate for hexagonal tools, [has released version 0.17](https://github.com/ManevilleF/hexx/releases/tag/0.17.0).
 This release has a strong focus on performance:
 - Large performance improvement on various computations like rings and wedges
-- Add support for optimized storage for hexagonal and rombus shaped maps
+- Add support for optimized storage for hexagonal and rhombus-shaped maps
 - Added support for rectiline path

 And utility: